aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

 ```

 or something.
 Nobody has agreed on the exact syntax yet, and the discussion is once again a bikeshedding monster trashfire.
 It won't matter much, as the underlying concept is both terrible and genious.
-The genious part is that it's atually just a generator, which is exactly how i implemented async in the clay programming language:
+The genious part is that it's atually just a generator, which is exactly how I implemented async in the clay programming language:

 ```C++
 async string something(Socket *socket) {